 All local authority properties have gas (where applicable), electricity and water supplies.
-You must obtain permission for the council if you wish to install a pre-pay meter.
+You must obtain permission from the Council if you wish to install a pre-pay meter.
 If written permission is granted you must advise your housing authority of the supplier you will be using when you sign up for a meter.